Rupee Opens Flat Against Dollar

 The currency opened at Rs 83.19 against the greenback.

-The rupee opened flat on Wednesday after a decline of the dollar and the benchmark US Treasury bond yields.
+The rupee opened flat on Thursday as a weak dollar index may be offsetting high crude oil prices.

-The currency opened at Rs 83.19 against the greenback, according to Bloomberg data.
+The currency opened flat at Rs 83.19 against the dollar.
+It had closed at Rs 83.18 on Wednesday, according to Bloomberg data.

-The rupee corrected after hitting a three-month high as importers rushed to buy the dollar, which again pushed the pair to the 83.20 level, where it has been hovering around in the past few months, according to Amit Pabari, managing director at CR Forex
+The rupee will be in the narrow range as volumes dry up due to the holiday season, according to analysts.

-It seems that the rupee is poised to align with its fundamentals and come down as "we saw that the RBI has loosened its grip and allowed the rupee to break its recent range, alongside the heavy FII inflows that have continued to come in the past two months", Pabari said.
-"The upside for (the) USDINR pair seems capped at 83.20–30 region, with a potential downswing anticipated towards 82.90 and eventually 82.75."
+"The upcoming higher volatility, weaker USD and lower U.S. yields amid the Fed rate cut will surely result in a fresh carry trade set-up, and will be an appreciating point for rupee," Amit Pabari, managing director at CR Forex, said.